OpenTimelineIO/otio-plugin-template/README.md

 # OpenTimelineIO Plugin Template

-This repository serves as a template for writing new adapters, medialinkers, hooks or schemadefs to plug into OpenTimelineIO.
+This repository serves as a template for writing new adapters, media linkers, hooks or schemadefs that plug into OpenTimelineIO.
 It contains some boiler plate files and folders to help you write plugins that should install correctly.

-Once cloned, you may of course add, rename or remove files and folders as you see fit, but please try to stick to the naming convention for these plugins.
+Once cloned, you're encouraged to add, rename or remove files and folders as you see fit, but please try and keep to the suggested naming convention below.
-That way one can easily spot an OTIO plugin and understand what it does.
+That way it's easy to spot an OTIO plugin and understand what it does.

-## Plugin Naming Convention
+## Suggested naming convention

 We recommend naming your cloned repository and package name after the following conventions: